AmanGautam1992/TechChallengeApp/ASSESSMENT_AMAN.md

 ## Application Resiliency

-- AKS have the auto scaling feature that can be configured through IAC and spinning the number of pods configured through aks manifest file.
-For this case, update the `enable_auto_scaling=true` in `main.tf` file and update the `replicas: 2` in `aksmanifest.yaml`.
+- AKS have the auto scaling feature that can be configured through IAC.
+For this case, update the `enable_auto_scaling=true` under block `azurerm_kubernetes_cluster` in `main.tf` file.

 ![AKS pods for tech challenge AKS](/doc/images/aks_pods.JPG)